twr14152/Go_Network_Scripts/README.md

 Starting with ssh scripts.
 I'm moving the original scripts to a folder called ssh_client/pre_go.mod_stuff/.
 I've added the following scripts in their place.
 I feel these are ready for practical use.
 However the testbed I'm still using is 95% Cisco Devnet.

 - ssh_client/runcli/ - You call this package from your main.go file and you can issue show/config commands on multiple remote devices.
-Using go get is the simplist way to get this package installed to run in your code.
 - ssh_client/ssh-cli-client - Easy to use script for connecting to multiple devices and issuing (config/show) commands.
 - ssh_client/ssh_client - Configuation / validation script uses a hostfile and seperate configuration files to configure hosts
-- scp_client - script for copying files to remote host
+- scp_client - Script for copying files to remote host

 Will update as time permits.